barionleg/ANTs_wiki/Installing-ANTs-release-binaries.md

 First unzip the archive to your desired install prefix, then set the environment variables.
 The archives contain `ants-{version}/[bin,lib]`.
 To simplify the instructions, we'll omit the version numbering below and assume we have `/opt/ants/[bin,lib]`.

-## Set environment variables `PATH` and `ANTSPATH`
+## Set environment variable `PATH`

 Assuming your install prefix was `/opt/ants`, there will now be a binary directory `/opt/ants/bin`, containing the ANTs executables and scripts.
-The scripts additionally require `ANTSPATH` to point to the bin directory **including a trailing slash**.

-The exact syntax may vary depending on your terminal shell.
+The exact syntax to add this to the PATH may vary depending on your terminal shell.
 For the bash shell, you would set

 ```
-export ANTSPATH=/opt/ants/bin/
-export PATH=${ANTSPATH}:$PATH
+export PATH=/opt/ants/bin:$PATH
 ```

 Now check this worked correctly: